nvaccess/audioScreen/readme.md

 In this mode, AudioScreen represents the image under your finger as multiple tones that vary in pitch, volume and stereo position.
 The idea is based on the vOICe visual-to-auditory mapping system by Peter Meijor. (www.seeingwithsound.com) audio Screen strives to provide roughly the same information your finger would for tactile diagrams.
 You can tell when your finger moves over a line, both horizontally and vertically.
 For example if your finger crosses a horizontal line as it moves down the screen, you can hear the line move up over your finger.
 If your finger crosses a vertical line as you move across the screen from left to right, you will hear the line move across your finger from right to left.
+If you leave your finger stationary at a point on the screen for more than half a second, audioScreen will start sweeping the  audio from left to right, isolating single columns of pixels, providing much more extreme detail of the image to help with detecting patterns etc.

 ## HSV Color mode